 IV.
 15 Passenger Van Usage

-The van usage policies apply to the use of all College 15 passenger vans (referred to as ‘van’ below), as well as all similar vehicles that are rented or leased from outside agencies to be used for College-related travel or activities.
+These policies apply to the use of all College vans, as well as all vehicles that are rented or leased from outside agencies to be used for College-related travel or activities.
 Individuals who operate College vehicles must also abide by the Driver Approval and Vehicle Usage Policy, which can be viewed at https://www.albion.edu/student-life/campus-safety/transportation-services/driver-registration/approval-procedure.

 V. Van Driver Certification